Steele Rudd: Writing career

-The humour of Rudd's Selection stories arises from character and situation, and never involves wisecracks like these.

 A replica of Rudd's shingle hut can still be seen at the town of Nobby, Queensland.
 There is a statue of Steele Rudd at the Speakers' Corner in King George Square in Brisbane.
 There is also a residential college named "Steele Rudd" at the University of Southern Queensland campus.

 There are copper statues of Dad, Dave, Mum and Mabel at Gundagai.